 Many Parliaments have an Executive—in mainland Europe, it is commonly called a bureau—that can act when Parliament is in recess or otherwise unable to meet.
 We do not, and I wonder whether our experience of the current emergency should lead us to conclude that we might have been better prepared if we had.
 Some will feel that the Liaison Committee might fulfil that role, but if anyone hopes that the Committee might act as some sort of interlocutor between Parliament and Government, this proposal will fatally compromise that ambition.
 A body led by a Government appointee who relies upon not distressing the Government in order to keep that job cannot and will not speak up for a critical or inquisitive Parliament.

 Earlier today, we considered the Government’s proposals to abandon any facility for Members to take part in parliamentary proceedings remotely during the current health emergency.
 Agreeing to that was a mistake that we will come to regret.
 Preventing MPs from working from home will reduce, not enhance, their ability to scrutinise the Government.
-It will effectively disbar and discriminate against those who are sick or vulnerable, and it will force others to choose between representing their constituents or putting their health and the health of others at risk.
+It will effectively disbar and discriminate against those who are sick or vulnerable, and it will force others to choose between not representing their constituents and putting their health and the health of others at risk.

 There is a pattern emerging here.
 It shows a Government trying to mute criticism by procedural means, a Government running scared of accountability, and it is not a good look.
 This proposal should be rejected and the Liaison Committee should be allowed to get to work and elect a Chair from among its members, all of whom have been elected by and are accountable to this Chamber.
 To do otherwise—

 I am afraid that I cannot agree with the hon.
 Member for Edinburgh East (Tommy Sheppard).
 I think he has missed the point.
 What the Leader of the House has done has created a very powerful figure, who will scrutinise the Government.
-He will be on the “Today” programme, Adam Boulton, and he will be listed as Chairman of the Liaison Committee.
+He will be on the “Today” programme and Adam Boulton, and he will be listed as Chairman of the Liaison Committee.